jasondaledavis/petstore/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Petstore Theme bundles the following third-party resources:
+petfirst Theme bundles the following third-party resources:

 Genericons icon font, Copyright 2013-2015 Automattic.com<br>
 License: GNU GPL, Version 2 (or later)<br>